 The Toy Association Statement on Magnets in Toys

-This statement was reaffirmed by The Toy Association in October 2017.
+This statement was updated by The Toy Association in September 2023.